Canada’s Top 60 public companies have over 1000 tax haven subsidiaries or related companies.

-Canada has the lowest corporate tax rate in the G7.
-But that’s not good enough for many top companies.
-They continue to shift profits offshore in order to pay even less tax.
-A popular practice is selling a patent to an offshore subsidiary and then charging itself licensing fees for the use of that same patent.
+They use these to shift profits offshore in order to pay less tax.
+A popular practice is selling a patent or trade mark to an offshore subsidiary and then charging itself licensing fees for the use of that same patent or logo.

 How does our tax system let this boondoggle happen?